Lee shines as Phils rout Marlins

 Lee completed his special night with an RBI single up the middle in the bottom of the seventh after Bernadina tripled to start the frame.

 Lee's four RBI are the most for a Phillies pitcher since Robert Person had seven RBI on June 2, 2002 ...
 Lee's 13th strikeout was his 200th of the season, giving him at least that many in three straight seasons ...
-Dyson's start marked the 52nd game a rookie pitcher has started for Miami this season ...
+Dyson's start marked the 52nd game a rookie pitcher has starter for Miami this season ...
 Christian Yelich, Stanton and Mathis all struck out three times.